jdhenke/celestrium/doc/paper.md

 ## Abstract

 Celestrium is a collection of requirejs modules which enables developers to easily create interfaces to visualize and explore large graph based datasets.
-It is designed to be database agnostic and minimize the activation energy required by developers, easily interfacing with JSON endpoints to populate the visualization.
+It is designed to be database agnostic and minimize the activation energy required by developers.
+It easily interfaces with JSON server endpoints to populate the visualization.
+This paper presents an example visualization of a random graph created by using celestrium.
-This paper discusses how and why Celestrium's plugin architecture was designed the way it is and argues it could be useful in other contexts.
+It then discusses how and why Celestrium's plugin architecture was designed the way it is and argues it could be useful in other contexts.
-Additionally, it explains implementations of several interfaces which used Celestrium, each for different data sets, and compares the necessary lines of code, showing Celestrium to be broadly useful without requiring much additional effort.
+Additionally, Celestrium was purposefully developed to support three different data sets in an effort to keep its use cases general as well as inspire a diverse set of functionalities.
+Celestrium's effectiveness is evaluated through qualitative descriptions of these interface's implementations and is found to be general and powerful enough to support all of them.
+Many ideas are presented as possibilities for future work.
+This includes a quantative analysis of the scalability of the visualization itself, which found Celestrium to be very responsive for reasonably sized data sets which humans could understand but also established its limitations, which could be improved in the future.

 ## Table of Contents